chalkygames123/front-end-template/README.md

 ## Prerequisites

-Make sure you have Node.js 16.x installed.
+Make sure you have Node.js of the version specified in [package.json#engines.node](package.json) installed.
 By using [Volta](https://volta.sh/), you can automatically switch the version.

 ## Usage